-“Darn it” I thought.
-“Just yesterday I had been on the same train as this woman – I was ready to eat healthier, have a more patient attitude, practice more self-care, and to get organized about work – but I let a sniffling little cold and a bad morning throw me totally off the rails.”
-Followed by the brief, but perspective changing thoughts, “you always do this” and “you’ll never change.”
+“Darn it,” I thought.
+“Just yesterday, I had been on the same train as this woman: I was ready to eat healthier, have a more patient attitude, practice more self-care, and to get organized about work… but I let a sniffling little cold and a bad morning throw me totally off the rails.”
+Followed by the brief, but perspective-changing thoughts, “You always do this” and “You’ll never change.”

 These self-defeating thoughts are familiar to me.
 They’re often there, keeping me anchored to the belief that, no matter what decision or resolution I make, I will inevitably slip back into being the same old me with the same bad habits, the same lack of self-care and self-discipline, the same disorganization, and the same outlook.
-And if you want to dig really deep, I suppose at the heart of these thoughts is the underlying belief that I’m not truly in control or capable.
+And if you want to dig really deep, I suppose that at the heart of these thoughts is the underlying belief that I’m not truly in control or capable.
 Dang.

 I can tell some of you are wondering why I’m telling you this.
 How is it supposed to be helpful?
 Well, it may not be… but I just wanted to let you know: If you ever feel discouraged or defeated before you even get started on something, you aren’t alone.
 Many people struggle with self-doubt on good days and, as you know, many of you are also dealing with things like trauma, loss, and hardship.
 So today’s post is a quick one: First, with a promise that next week’s post will be (much) more constructive.
 Second, with a request for you to share your wisdom in response to the following questions: